Donnelly hopes AstraZeneca vaccination suspension will be for ‘very short period’

 The Government has suspended the use of the AstraZeneca Covid-19 vaccination.
 Photograph: Fred Tanneau/AFP via Getty Images

-Minister for Health Stephen Donnelly has said he hopes the suspension of the use of AstraZeneca vaccine will be for a “very short period”.
+Minister for Health Stephen Donnelly has said he hopes the suspension of the use of AstraZeneca vaccine, which has delayed the vaccination of about 30,000 people in the State, will be for a “very short period”.

+Use of the vaccine in the Republic was suspended yesterday as a “precautionary step” after reports of serious blood clotting events in four adults in Norway.

+A number of other countries, including the Netherlands, Denmark, Norway, Iceland and Thailand have halted use of AstraZeneca’s vaccine.

-Mr Donnelly on Monday said he has no hesitancy in temporarily stopping the AstraZeneca vaccine being administered.
-He said the public wants clinical leaders to take a “very safety conscious, cautious approach”.
+Mr Donnelly this morning said he had no hesitation in temporarily halting the administration of the the AstraZeneca vaccine.
+He said the public wanted clinical leaders to take a “very safety-conscious, cautious approach”.

-The National Immunisation Advisory Committee (Niac) and the Health Products Regulatory Authority (HPRA) acted “decisively and quickly”, he said.
+The National Immunisation Advisory Committee (Niac), which recommended the move, and the Health Products Regulatory Authority (HPRA) had acted “decisively and quickly”, he said.

-Mr Donnelly told RTÉ Radio’s Morning Ireland programme he hopes the European Medicines Agency (EMA) will report back positively later this week, so the suspension of its use would be for a “very short period”.
+Mr Donnelly told RTÉ Radio’s Morning Ireland programme he hopes the European Medicines Agency (EMA) will report back later this week clearing the vaccine for use, so the suspension would be a “very short period”.

-About 30,000 people due to be vaccinated this week with the Oxford-AstraZeneca product will be rescheduled for appointments in the “very near future”, said the Minister.
+The World Health Organisation (WHO) said on Monday its advisory panel was reviewing reports related to the vaccine, but there was no evidence that any health incidents were caused by the shot.

+The WHO said it would update the public immediately with any findings or “unlikely changes” to its current recommendations.
+“As of today, there is no evidence that the incidents are caused by the vaccine and it is important that vaccination campaigns continue so that we can save lives and stem severe disease from the virus,” a spokesman said.

-Before the changes, about 10,000 healthcare workers and 20,000 people aged 16 to 69 deemed to be very high risk due to underlying conditions were expecting to receive the Oxford vaccine this week, according to the director general of the Health Service Executive (HSE).
+Before the suspension, about 10,000 healthcare workers and 20,000 people aged 16 to 69 deemed to be very high risk due to underlying conditions were expecting to receive the AstraZeneca vaccine this week.

-Mr Donnelly said “pretty close” to all of the 30,000 people affected by the AstraZeneca suspension will be vaccinated in March, although there will “possibly be a bit of spillover into April”.
-Mr Donnelly said there is capacity in the system to vaccinate those affected by the suspension of AstraZeneca alongside other cohorts.
+Mr Donnelly said “pretty close” to all of the 30,000 people affected by the AstraZeneca suspension will be vaccinated in March, although some faced waiting until April.

+Mr Donnelly said there was capacity in the system to vaccinate those affected by the suspension of AstraZeneca, alongside other cohorts.

-Meanwhile, the HSE’s chief clinical officer, Dr Colm Henry, said he understood that public confidence in the AstraZeneca vaccine would be “rattled” by the pause in its use.
-However, a robust investigation by the EMA would strengthen confidence in the vaccine, he said.
+Earlier chief clinical officer of the Health Service Executive (HSE), Dr Colm Henry, said he understood that public confidence in the AstraZeneca vaccine would be “rattled” by the pause in its use.
+A robust investigation by the EMA would strengthen confidence in the vaccine, he said.

 “This is a pause, it is disappointing, it is a set back for the programme – it’s not stopping, it’s just a pause,” he told Newstalk Breakfast.